 If you would ask me to summarize what is changing in PMBOK Seventh Edition in one sentence, I would say

-Depending on the project characteristics, industry, requirements of the stakeholders and organization, project managers tend to apply different approaches when delivering projects.
-These approaches can be predictive, agile, hybrid or waterfall.
-The important point is, project management standards must not be favoring one approach on another.
-Project management standards must focus on successful project and value delivery.
+Depending on the project characteristics, industry, requirements of the stakeholders, and organization, project managers tend to apply different approaches when delivering projects.
+These approaches can be predictive, agile, hybrid, or waterfall.
+The important point is, that project management standards must not be favoring one approach over another.
+Project management standards must focus on successful projects and value delivery.

-In PMBOK Seventh edition, project management standards will be principle based rather than processes.
-There are PMBOK knowledge areas in current and previous PMBOKs and each knowledge area has processes, inputs, tools, techniques and outputs.
-These processes will not be available in PMBOK 7th Edition.
-There will be principles which are generally accepted and practiced in project management.
-While current and previous PMBOK editions were focusing on deliverables, evolving project dynamics focus on overall project outcomes and new PMBOK will focus on outcomes rather than deliverables.
+In PMBOK Seventh edition, project management standards will be principle-based rather than processes.
+There are PMBOK knowledge areas in current and previous PMBOKs and each knowledge area has processes, inputs, tools, techniques, and outputs.
+These processes will not be available in the PMBOK Guide Seventh Edition.
+There will be principles that are generally accepted and practiced in project management.
+While current and previous PMBOK editions were focused on deliverables, evolving project dynamics focus on overall project outcomes and new PMBOK will focus on outcomes rather than deliverables.

 This does not mean that process-based approaches are not relevant or useful anymore.
 Many organizations and project management practitioners continue to use conventional project management delivery methods.
-Conventional approaches remain relevant in the context of PMBOK 7th Edition as well.
+Conventional approaches remain relevant in the context of PMBOK Guide Seventh Edition as well.

 In PMBOK 7th Edition, projects do not only produce products or deliverables.
 Projects deliver outcomes and these outcomes bring value to the organization and its stakeholders.

 Visual Summary of PMBOK 7th Edition Changes

 Based on PMBOK 7th Edition exposure draft and PMI announcement following are the changes from PMBOK 6th Edition to PMBOK 7th Edition.